Clinical Trial VICCPHI1333

 Class II, III, or IV heart failure as defined by the New York Heart Association (NYHA) functional classification system.

-Other clinically significant ECG abnormalities including 2nd degree (Type II) or 3rd degree atrioventricular (AV) block.
+Other clinically significant electrocardiography (ECG) abnormalities including 2nd degree (Type II) or 3rd degree atrioventricular (AV) block.

 Presence of cardiac metastases.